cloudfakers/rhymestore/README.md

 Note on patches/pull requests
 -----------------------------

     * Fork the project.
- * Make your feature addition or bug fix.
+    * Create a topic branch for your feature or bug fix.
+    * Develop in the just created feature/bug branch.
- * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+    * Add tests for your changes.
+This is important so I don't break them in a future version unintentionally.
     * Commit.
     * Send me a pull request.
-Bonus points for topic branches.

 Issue Tracking